 Breaking your ad groups down into match types and having unique ad text for each will help especially when split testing your ads.
 In an ad group, any given ad with mixed match types will likely perform at varying degrees of success depending upon the search term, but you will be unable to determine how or why.
 Triangulation removes that unknown and replaces it with more easily quantifiable measures of success.

-As I have hopefully explained, simply adding 100 keywords on broad match to a campaign, setting a budget and putting it live is far from a well constructed campaign.
+As we have hopefully explained, simply adding 100 keywords on broad match to a campaign, setting a budget and putting it live is far from a well constructed campaign.
 Pay Per Click (PPC) advertising is a Return on Investment (ROI) strategy, but in order to generate ROI, the campaign needs to be targeted properly and effectively.
 Bear in mind that your competition is probably successfully using negative keywords, triangulation, targeted ad text and subjecting the campaigns to constant optimisation.
 Unless you compete at the same level you can be left behind or end up paying more for irrelevant traffic and achieving little more than increasing Google’s profits.
 It is very important that we understand Google Ads keyword match types and use them to our advantage.
 Any top PPC account will use a variety of match types, but ultimately, the aim is to add as many exact match keywords as possible.
 This match type ensures searches are relevant to the products/services we sell and will bring down our CPCs, improving performance of the account.